International Human Rights

 The Walter Leitner International Human Rights Clinic will train you to become a strategic, reflective, and creative social justice advocate.

-The clinic works in partnership with grassroots justice organizations, international NGOs, and foreign law schools on projects focused on gender justice and anti-carceral human rights advocacy.
+The clinic works in partnership with grassroots justice organizations, United Nations agencies, international NGOs, and foreign law schools on projects focused primarily on gender equity, anti-carceral human rights advocacy, access to justice, and the rights of marginalized communities.